Tax sale information

 - The Local Government Act requires municipalities to advertise in a local paper not less than 3, or more than 10 days prior to the Tax Sale.

 - The legal description and street address must be published.

 - To avoid your property being listed in this ad in the newspaper, your delinquent taxes must be paid approximately 3 weeks prior to the Tax Sale date.

-- A public auction will be held at 10am, on the last Monday in September each year in Council Chambers, City Hall.
+- A public auction will be held at 10am, on the last Monday in September each year for each property with delinquent taxes.

 - The minimum bid is the amount of the Upset Price.

 - If no bidding takes place within 3 calls by the Collector (auctioneer), the City is declared the purchaser at the Upset Price.